The Pre-University Semester was designed for students who have recently finished high school and plan to apply to Higher Education in Portugal.

 The Pre-University Semester may be followed in two different periods of the year:

 The programme is constituted by a set of courses from six different Schools at NOVA.
-Each student must select courses from at least two different Schools.
-Beyond these courses it is compulsory to attend to the following components:
+Each student must select two academic disciplines from the participating Schools according to the conditions for direct access to each School, available in the Frequently Asked Questions (The acceptance in a degree programme at NOVA is guaranteed after attending the Pre-University Semester?.
+Beyond these disciplines it is compulsory to attend to the following components:

 At the end of the semester, well-succeeded candidates may apply to a regular Bachelor programme in one of NOVA Schools under the International Student Special Status.

 Candidates to the Pre-University Semester must satisfy the following requirements: